aef1004/blogdown_academia_2020/content/authors/admin/_index.md

 - Visitors
 ---

 Amy Fox successfully defended her PhD in October 2021.
 Her research focused on developing R-based data analysis pipelines for large biological datasets and  testing the efficacy of different tuberculosis and SARS-CoV-2 vaccines in mice.
-She is also the senior data scientist at an early-stage real estate technology start up company focused on using data to match people with their perfect neighborhood.
+She is also a senior data scientist at an early-stage real estate technology start up company focused on using data to match people with their perfect neighborhood.